jo2lxq/wafl/WAFL-ViT/README.md

 ## Datasets for WAFL-ViT Evaluation

 As of April 2025, we provide two datasets for WAFL-ViT evaluation.
-1. UTokyo Building Recognition Dataset (UTBR)
-   Please follow the instructions below to use UTBR.
+1. UTokyo Building Recognition Dataset (UTBR): Please follow the instructions below to use UTBR.
-2. Chulalongkorn University Building Recognition Dataset (CUBR) If you want to use CUBR, please visit [CUBR README](./CU/README.md).
+2. Chulalongkorn University Building Recognition Dataset (CUBR): If you want to use CUBR, please visit [CUBR README](./CU/README.md).

 ## UTokyo Building Recognition Dataset